ThijsRay/CS4415-Sustainable-Software-Engineering/project1/blogpost.md

 Due to the small sample size of websites we are unable to say something about the entire surfing behaviour of users.
 Especially because of the distributed nature of the internet.
-If one would like to determine the amount of energy saved, the shown ads also play a role.
+If one would like to determine the amount of energy saved, the type of the shown ads also play a role.
 If a lot of animated ads are shown at the moment, it might be more effective to use an ad blocker compared to a moment when only static ads are shown.

 <!---